Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Detailed Experimental Evaluations

+Figures~\ref{fig:g7}-\ref{fig:xxxx} illustrate performance on 2D datasets obtained by KNOB-SynC, K-mH, DEMP, DEMP+, MMC, EAC, GSL-NN, Spectral clustering, kernel $k$-means, DBSCAN*, Density peaks, PGMM, MSAL and MGHD.
 In all cases, plotting character and color represent the true and estimated group indicator.
-Table \ref{tab:AR.2d} displays performance, in terms of ${\cal R}$ and estimated $\hat C$, on 2D datasets, of competing methods: KNOB-SynC (denoted as KNS in the table), K-mH, DEMP (DM), DEMP+ (DM+), MMC, EAC, GSL-NN (GSN), spectral clustering (SpC), kernel-$k$-means (k-$k$m), DBSCAN* (D*), density peaks (DP), PGMM (PGM), mixture of shifted asymmetric Laplace (MSL), and mixture of generalized hyperbolic distribution (MHD).
+Tables \ref{tab:AR.2d} and \ref{tab:AR.HD} display performance, in terms of ${\cal R}$ and estimated $\hat C$, on 2D and higher-dimensional datasets, of KNOB-SynC (denoted as KNS in the table), K-mH, DEMP (DM), DEMP+ (DM+), MMC, EAC, GSL-NN (GSN), spectral clustering (SpC), kernel-$k$-means (k-$k$m), DBSCAN* (D*), density peaks (DP), PGMM (PGM), MSAL (MSL) and MGHD (MHD).
 For k-$k$m, $\hat C$ was set at the true $C$ and not estimated.
 For each method, the absolute deviation of $\mR$ for that method from the highest $\mR$ for each dataset was obtained: the average and SD of these absolute deviations are also reported for each method in the last row.
-Table \ref{tab:AR.HD} illustrates the performance in terms of the Adjusted Rand Index ${\mR}$ and number of final groups for the high-dimensional examples obtained by KNOB-SynC, K-mH, DEMP, DEMP+, MMC, EAC, GSL-NN,Spectral clustering,kernel $k$-means, DBSCAN*, density peaks, PGMM, MSAL and MGHD algorithms.
-Notations are as in Table~\ref{tab:AR.2d}.